What is Malaria?

 - Use aerosol insecticide indoor and use bed nets if sleeping areas are not air-conditioned or screened.

-- Use insect repellents containing DEET on exposed skin and clothings.
+- Use insect repellents containing DEET on exposed skin and clothing.
 For details about the use of insect repellents, please refer to

 Frequently Asked Questions.

-There is no vaccine against malaria though development of malaria vaccine is underway.
-If you travel to areas where malaria is common, consult your doctor beforehand for preventive measures and obtain anti-malarial drugs for prophylaxis if necessary.
+There is no vaccine against malaria for international traveler.
+If you will travel to areas with risk of malaria infection, consult your doctor beforehand for preventive measures and obtain anti-malarial drugs for prophylaxis if necessary.
 The commonly used drugs include chloroquine, proguanil, mefloquine, doxycycline and malarone.
 The choices are based on the particular destinations you are going to visit, the risks as determined by your travelling behaviour and your previous health status.
 They should only be taken after consulting a doctor.
-If you decide to take such medication you should start it before the trip, continue throughout the trip and after leaving the malarious area according to the instruction of the doctor.
+If you decide to take such medication you should start it before the trip, continue throughout the trip and after leaving the malarious area for a period of time according to the instruction of the doctor.

 During your visit abroad or after coming back to Hong Kong, if you have symptoms of malaria, seek medical advice immediately and inform the doctor of the places you have visited.
 Urgent blood tests may be performed and prompt treatment is vital.